National Institute of Technology, Kitakyushu College

 Message from the President

-Colleges of Technology (KOSEN) are higher education institutions that accept 15-year-old talented students after junior high school, and nurture engineers with advanced expertise through a 5-year integrated education.
-There are 57 (national, public, and private) colleges nationwide (51 national colleges).
-The total number of students exceeds 50,000.
-There is no higher education institution in the world with such a scale and character.
+Colleges of Technology (KOSEN) are unique higher education institution in Japan that accept talented 15-year-old students after graduating junior high school and aims to develop highly specialized engineers through a five-year integrated education.
+There are 58 national, public and private colleges nationwide (51 national colleges), with a total of over 50,000 students.

 Philosophy and Objectives